 - 1. Use additional supports for workpieces which extend beyond the saw table.
 Large workpieces can shift, twist, rise from table or fall after they are cut. - 2.
 Helpers can be hit by a thrown workpiece, workpiece chips or pieces of the blade.
 Use table extensions or other supports.
-Do not use helpers. - 3.
+Do not use helpers.
 Helpers can cause the workpiece to kickback.
 Do not use other people to support or assist in feeding or pulling the workpiece.
-Use table extensions. - 4.
-When table extensions over 24 inches wide are added to either side of the saw, make sure you either bolt the saw to the floor or support the outer end of the extension from the floor with sturdy legs or an outrigger. - 5.
-USE ONLY RECOMMENDED ACCES-SORIES: Follow the instructions that come with the accessories.
-Consult the owner's manual for recommended accessories.
-The use of improper accessories may cause risk of injury to persons.
+Use table extensions. - 3.
+When table extensions over 24 inches wide are added to either side of the saw, make sure you either bolt the saw to the floor or support the outer end of the extension from the floor with sturdy legs or an outrigger.